-Petuna’s own research supports that the deep water (40+ metres) off-shore region provides farming conditions that will enable fish welfare to be optimised in a best-practice farming environment.
+Petuna’s own research supports that the exposed waters in Storm Bay provide optimum farming conditions to enable maximum fish health and welfare in a best-practice farming environment.

-This research includes a methodical assessment by IMAS on the optimal sites within Storm Bay, using detailed spatial data analysis of sea bed composition, environmentally sensitive formations and existing leases, among other considerations, including recreational use of the waterways.
+This research includes a methodical assessment by IMAS on the optimal sites within Storm Bay, using detailed spatial data analysis of seabed composition, environmentally sensitive formations and existing leases, among other considerations, including recreational use of the waterways.

-Petuna’s expansion into southern Tasmania will deliver a multi-million-dollar investment program, creating significant new employment opportunities and providing economic stimulus, especially for the local Kingborough community.
+Petuna’s expansion into southern Tasmania will deliver a multi-million-dollar investment program, creating significant new employment opportunities and providing economic stimulus in south-east regional communities.

-The development will be a stand-alone operation, providing direct employment of 37 new FTE positions in the southeast as well as additional jobs in the hatchery and processing facility in the north of the state.
+The development will be a stand-alone operation, providing direct employment of at least 64 new FTE positions in the southeast as well as additional jobs in the hatchery and processing facility in the north of the state.
 In addition to this, there will be jobs created during the infrastructure commissioning and development phases.
-It is expected to generate 130 indirect roles within the local community and aquaculture service industry.
+It is expected to generate hundreds of indirect roles within the local community and aquaculture service industry.